 Prior to the explosion of the first atomic bomb on the island, the lagoon at Bikini was designated as a ship graveyard after World War II by the United States Navy.
 Today the Bikini Lagoon is still home to a large number of vessels from the United States and other countries.
 The dangers of the radioactivity and limited services in the area led to divers staying away from one of the most remarkable potential scuba diving sites in the Pacific for many years.
 The dive spot has become popular among divers since 1996.
 However, oil prices have severely curtailed diving operations to the point of being suspended since August 2008 and through 2009, restricted to fully self-contained vessels by prior arrangement.

-Indies Trader has a concession agreement with the Bikini atoll local Govt and are offering trips to Bikini (out of Kwajalein atoll) between May and October aboard the M.V.
-Windward.
+Indies Trader has a concession agreement with the Bikini atoll local Govt and are offering trips to Bikini (out of Kwajalein atoll) between May and October.
 By operating out of Kwajelein, we are not be dependent on the local airline.
 Passengers can fly via United to directly to Kwajelein, where they will be greeted by staff and board the M.V.
 Windward.
 Trips will start with wreck diving in Kwajalein, then to the wilderness of the atomic atolls of Rongelap and Rongerick, and arriving in Bikini, wreck diving the nuclear fleet and then dive our way back to Kwajalein.